The Ultimate Eyre Peninsula Road Trip Itinerary

 Port Lincoln: 2-4 Nights

 As you make your way down the peninsula via Eyre Highway past Cowell and Tumby Bay, you’ll travel toward the tourism capital of the Eyre Peninsula – Port Lincoln.
-The town of Port Lincoln has lots of restaurants, some great wildlife experiences, and accommodation to suit every budget.
+The town has lots of restaurants, some great wildlife experiences, and accommodation to suit every budget.
+Plus, if you want a taste of South Australian wine, Boston Bay Wines has a winery right in the area that’s worth a stop.

 Most famously known as the only place in Australia where you can cage dive with great white sharks, Port Lincoln is an adventure hub.